-- f.
-Subject to the requirements of the law of war and this directive, POWs and unprivileged belligerents may lawfully be detained until a competent authority determines that the conflict has ended or that active hostilities have ceased, and civilian internees may lawfully be detained until the reasons that necessitated the civilian's internment no longer exist.
-Detention pending efforts to ensure a safe and orderly release or transfer is also authorized. - g.
-Certain categories of detainees held during international armed conflict or cases of occupation, such as prisoners of war (POWs) as described in Reference (d), and certain civilian internees as described in Reference (e), enjoy protections and privileges under the law of war beyond the minimum standards of treatment established in this directive.
-Such detainees will be afforded all applicable protections and privileges under the law of war until their release, repatriation, or transfer. - h.
-During international armed conflict, should any doubt arise as to whether a detainee belongs to any of the categories enumerated in Article 4 of Reference (d) and as such is entitled to the protections and privileges afforded POWs, such detainees shall enjoy treatment as POWs until a tribunal convened in accordance with Article 5 of Reference (d), determines whether the detainee is entitled to such status or treatment. - i.
-DoD personnel will review periodically the detention of all individuals in DoD custody or control who do not receive the protections afforded POWs.
-Such reviews may include: - (1) Preliminary assessments of the detainee's status and threat. - (2) Formal determinations of the lawfulness and continued necessity of detention. - (3) Determination of the status of unprivileged belligerents held in long-term detention, presided over by a military judge. - j.
-In addition to reviewing the detention of all individuals captured by, or transferred to, DoD custody or control, a competent authority may assess the propriety of prosecuting detainees for violations of the law of war or other offenses. - k.
-Individual detainees may be segregated from other detainees for: - (1) Administrative purposes (e.g., medical assessment, screening, communicable disease, in-processing, disciplinary infractions). - (2) Security reasons (e.g., the general security of the camp and guard force). - (3) The safety and security of detainees (e.g., gender, age, mental or physical disability). - (4) The need to prevent collusion by detainees or the investigation of law enforcement matters.
+- c.
+The ICRC or PP will be promptly notified of all internment serial number assignments and afforded the opportunity to meet with detainees, subject to reasons of imperative military necessity. - d.
+Biometric identification information will be collected from all detainees in accordance with DoDD 8521.01E as soon as practicable after their capture by or transfer to the custody or control of DoD personnel, and will be included in detainee records.
+Biometric identification information collected on detainees who are U.S. citizens or U.S. resident aliens will be conducted in accordance with U.S. law, policy, and all applicable DoD regulations. - 3.7.
+Certain categories of detainees held during international armed conflict or cases of occupation, such as EPWs and certain civilian internees, enjoy protections and privileges under the law of war beyond the minimum standards of treatment established in this issuance.
+Such detainees will be afforded all applicable protections and privileges under the law of war until their release, repatriation, or transfer. - 3.8.
+During international armed conflict, should any doubt arise as to whether a detainee belongs to any of the categories enumerated in Article 4 of the Geneva Convention Relative to the Treatment of Prisoners of War and as such is entitled to the protections and privileges afforded EPWs, such detainees will be treated as EPWs until a tribunal convened in accordance with Article 5 of the Geneva Convention Relative to the Treatment of Prisoners of War, determines the detainee's status under the law of war. - 3.9.
+In addition to reviewing the detention of all individuals captured by, or transferred to, DoD custody or control, a competent authority may assess the propriety of prosecuting detainees for violations of the law of war or other offenses. - 3.10.
+Individual detainees may be segregated from other detainees for: - a.
+Administrative purposes (e.g., medical assessment, screening, communicable disease, in-processing, or disciplinary infractions). - b.
+Security reasons (e.g., the general security of the camp and guard force). - c.
+The safety and security of detainees (e.g., gender, age, or mental or physical disability). - d.
+The need to prevent collusion by detainees or to facilitate the investigation of law enforcement matters. - 3.11.DoD personnel will periodically review the detention of all individuals in DoD custody or control who do not receive the protections afforded prisoners of war.
+Such reviews may include: - a.
+Preliminary assessments of the detainee's status and threat; - b.
+Formal determinations of the lawfulness and continued necessity of detention; or - c.
+Determination of the status of UEBs held in long-term detention.